Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing: EVALUATION

 where $d$ denotes the signed distance to the closest boundary, and $\varepsilon$ represents the safety distance.
 As outlined in Section~\ref{sec:methodology}, the computations for signed distance fields are conducted offline prior to the commencement of the race.

-For our experiments, we set $\varepsilon$ to 0.015 cm.
+For our experiments, we set $\varepsilon$ to 0.015cm for 1:43 scale car and 0.5m for the full-scale car.
 The selection of a smaller safety distance is motivated by the observation that in autonomous racing, minimum curvature trajectories often lie close to the boundary, enabling higher speeds.
 A horizon length of $n = 40$ with a sampling time of $T_s = 20$ ms is chosen for all experiments, resulting in a prediction horizon of 0.8 seconds.
-Further details regarding the model parameters for the 1:43 scale racecar, state and control input constraint limits, and the selected values of the hyperparameters of factor nodes can be found in Appendix B.
+Further details regarding the model parameters for the 1:43 and full-scale racecar, state, and control input constraint limits, and the selected values of the hyperparameters of factor nodes can be found in Appendix B.